 The ultimate conclusion of this study was that the non-fault insertion losses for the SFCL were not excessive, especially when compared with competing technologies, and that the degree of fault current clamping that the unit could provide was better than other technologies assessed, such as a series reactor.
 Carbon saving was also superior to all other options bar a full board replacement.
 On this basis the project, following review by the project board was allowed to proceed.
-The business case for the use of the SFCL will be reassessed at project completion using the recently established Ofgem cost-benefit framework developed for the ED1 well justified business planning process.
+It was intended that the business case for the use of the SFCL would be reassessed at project completion using the recently established Ofgem cost-benefit framework developed for the ED1 well justified business planning process.
+This has not been possible and it is not currently possible to determine any of the anticipated business benefits.